whatsmate/whatsmate.github.io/api-reference.md

 * Parameters required in `JSON` payload:
   * `number`: String.
 The phone number of the recipient including the country code.
 No "+" sign is needed.
   * `image`: String.
 Base64-encoded representation of the image that you want to send.
+  * `caption`: String - optional field.
+A short description that goes with the image.
 * Response: Json containing these properties:
   * `{ 'status': 'queued', 'id': '<Job ID>'}`
 * Code Examples: